tejuscs/ADBD-Labs/adb-data-guard/adb-data-guard.md

 # Autonomous Data Guard

 ## Introduction
-Autonomous Data Guard (AuDG) gives users the ability to create a standby database for an Autonomous Container Database (ACD) and all Autonomous Databases (ADB) built inside the ACD in just a few clicks.
+Autonomous Data Guard (AuDG) gives users the ability to create a standby database for an Autonomous Container Database (ACD) and all Autonomous AI Databases (ADB) built inside the ACD in just a few clicks.
 As always in the Autonomous world - It is completely automated!

 Estimated Time: 45 minutes